 Kamakura is probably my favorite city in Japan.
 It is by the ocean and there are dozens of old Buddhist Zen temples and Shinto shrines in this area.
 It is a popular old-fashioned resort town with lovely little cafes and gallery shops everywhere.
 If you ever come to Japan, please make sure to swing by.

 So I heard my beloved potter, Tsutomu Masuda, is having an exhibition in Kamakura to celebrate the coming of summer.

-His exhibition was at the cafe/gallery called, Vuori, right off Hase station.
+The exhibition was at the cafe/gallery called, Vuori, right off Hase station.
+Super cute.

-By looking at his charming smile with flip up sunglasses and slightly messy grey hair, Masuda looked like a friendly guy, and his pottery reflects his warm down-to-earth personality.
+By looking at his charming smile with flip up sunglasses and slightly messy grey hair, Masuda looked like such a lovely guy, and his pottery reflects his warm down-to-earth personality.

 I had such a pleasure talking to him about everything from his kiln to his love for jazz.
-He told me that he was an art teacher, and he taught himself to make pottery using traditional methods like glazes, brushstrokes and powdered appearance.
-And He currently resides and make pottery in Tsukui, the far northwestern corner of Kanagawa prefecture, which is known for their artist community.
+What I learned is that he was an art teacher.
+He actually taught himself to make pottery using traditional methods like glazes, brushstrokes and powdered appearance.
+He currently resides and make pottery in Tsukui, the far northwestern corner of Kanagawa prefecture, which is known for their artist community.
 (It is like Hudson, NY in my mind)

 His pottery is simple and functional, he explained.
 It is meant to be used everyday and easy to mix an match with your existing dinnerware and blends into all kinds of settings.

-These are particularly my favorite from the exhibition.
+These are particularly my favorite items from the exhibition.

 As I exited the gallery, I felt a breeze came from the ocean with a hint of summer fondly.